Fallopian tube anatomy predicts pregnancy and pregnancy outcomes after tubal reversal surgery: Conclusions

-In conclusion, the answer to the question we posed at the beginning of this study is yes.
-Information about tubal anatomy, most importantly tubal length, acquired at reversal surgery is a better predictor of pregnancy and pregnancy outcome probabilities than what was known beforehand.
-The clinical implication is clear.
-Anatomical information is significant during postoperative counselling when discussing prognosis, the primary concern of patients.
+Information about tubal anatomy acquired at reversal surgery adds predictive power for pregnancy and pregnancy outcome probabilities compared with what was known before surgery.
+This is especially helpful during postoperative counseling when addressing patients' questions about prognosis.